 It would be good to post blogs in the future.
 We currently do not have a mechanism on our web site to allow for a nice list of blog posts.
 (Well, we don't have blog posts either, but we have to start somewhere.)
 The magnum graphics engine's blog page is a good example of how this can be done in a way that nicely fits into the existing style of our web site.

 For all of Quinoa's tools we have so far prioritized (1) learning how to use the Charm++ runtime system the most optimal way, and (2) achieve good parallel scalability (good strong and weak scaling) for large problems on large computers.
 Absolute performance has been somewhat secondary.
 By absolute perfomance we mean on-compute-node or single-CPU performance.
 This latter will definitely need some work with some potentially large (and juicy) low-hanging fruits.
 This can be done by profiling first, followed by identifying, then optimizing the hot-spots, while continuously benchmarking the changes by comparing to (1) current/previous implementation or (2) to a highly optimized other code (or codes) implementing a similar functionality.
-All tools, but most importantly, Inciter and Walker need such performance optimization help.
+All tools, but most importantly, Inciter needs such performance optimization help.

 tests/regression/ and randomly altering them, feed them garbage input with wrong syntax for various parameters and see if the correct error message is generated.